This list is used by the Anthropologies of African Biosciences Research Group to circulate contributions to their forum

 Disciplinary Interest Group(DIG) for Anthropology is Primary concerned with teaching and learning but recognizes overlap with research It has the following remit: 1.
 To monitor and feedback to the discipline on developments in the Higher Education Academy 2.
 Make sure that anthropology has a voice 3.
 Identifying sources of Teaching and Lerning Funding and supporting bids.

-The AOAlist group was created at the end of 2002 by a group of researchers interested in the actor-oriented approach.
+This list has been retained 29/09/2015 no one can subscribe to this list and no one can post to this list contact firstname.lastname@example.org for all enquiries regarding this list The AOAlist group was created at the end of 2002 by a group of researchers interested in the actor-oriented approach.
 This approach has been developed and worked by Norman Long and colleagues in the Agricultural University of Wageningen, in the Netherlands.
 Originally applied in the field of rural development, an important number of researches has extended its application to many areas of the analysis of processes of social change and development interventions.
 The list purpose is to facilitate the opinion's interchange among the participants, and the organization of 'virtual seminars' through it.

 Assemblage is an internationally recognised, peer-reviewed journal of archaeology, ISSN 1365-3881. assemblage is a volunteer-run publication, produced by postgraduates within the Department of Archaeology at the University of Sheffield.